fredgibbs/fredgibbs.github.io/courses/archives-algorithms/schedule.md

 ## Week 8 (Mar 8--12): Community
-- Jimmy Zavala et al., “‘A Process Where We’re All at the Table’: Community Archives Challenging Dominant Modes of Archival Practice.,” _Archives and Manuscripts_ 45, no. 3 (2017): 202–15.
+- Jimmy Zavala et al., “‘A Process Where We’re All at the Table’: Community Archives Challenging Dominant Modes of Archival Practice”, _Archives and Manuscripts_ 45, no. 3 (2017): 202--15.
 - Laura Sydell, [3D Scans Help Preserve History, But Who Should Own Them?](https://www.npr.org/sections/alltechconsidered/2018/05/21/609084578/3d-scans-help-preserve-history-but-who-should-own-them)
-- SKIM: Michelle Caswell, “Seeing Yourself in History: Community Archives and the Fight Against Symbolic Annihilation,” _The Public Historian_ 36, no. 4 (2014): 26–37.
+- SKIM: Michelle Caswell, “Seeing Yourself in History: Community Archives and the Fight Against Symbolic Annihilation,” _The Public Historian_ 36, no. 4 (2014): 26--37.

 - SKIM: Sofía Becerra-Licha, [Participatory and Post-Custodial Archives as Community Practice](https://er.educause.edu/articles/2017/10/participatory-and-post-custodial-archives-as-community-practice)

+{% include alert.html class='danger' title='Weekly Reflection' text="
+- What do YOU see as the most important issues facing community archives?
+"%}

 ## Week 9: Mar 15--19: NOTHING: Enjoy Spring Break!!!